joeoverflowcode/joeoverflowcode/README.md

 <h3 align="center">
-I am passionate about solving problems, teaching and teamwork.<br/> Let's get in touch!
+Passionate about tech, the outdoors and community.<br/> Let's get in touch!

 </h3>